Impact of Anisotropy on Neutron Star Structure and Curvature: Discussion and conclusions

 \section{Discussion and conclusions}

 Neutron star interiors are challenging to model due to their extreme densities and strong gravity.
 The microphysics of dense matter, natural phase transitions, superfluidity, and strong magnetic fields can all cause pressure anisotropy, which is often overlooked in conventional isotropic models.
-Incorporating anisotropy allows models to capture a wider spectrum of structural and rotational properties, correlate theoretical predictions with multi-messenger observations, and better represent the correlation between matter distribution and spacetime curvature in the strong-field regime.
+Incorporating anisotropy allows models to capture a broader range of structural and rotational properties, to correlate theoretical predictions with multi-messenger observations, and to better represent the correlation between matter distribution and spacetime curvature in the strong-field regime.

+We emphasize that the use of the SLy EoS in this work serves mainly as a representative choice; based on previous curvature analyses with different realistic EoSs, we expect that adopting softer or stiffer models would primarily rescale the magnitude of the curvature invariants without altering the qualitative conclusions regarding anisotropy effects.

 In this study, we employed the BL model to investigate the properties of anisotropic NSs.
-The results obtained suggest that the degree of anisotropy influences the macroscopic quantities since the hydrostatic balance is endowed with an additional term due to a pressure difference between the $P_\perp$ and $P_r$.
+The results obtained suggest that the degree of anisotropy influences macroscopic quantities, since the hydrostatic balance is augmented by an additional term arising from the pressure difference between $P_\perp$ and $P_r$.
 This impact, which depends on the model, changes the star's equilibrium configuration and affects its overall structure.

 In Sec.~\ref{sec:sub_mr}, we provided our findings about the $M$-$R$ relationship of NSs with varied degrees of anisotropy.
 In the isotropic $\lambda_{\rm BL}=0$ setting, without anisotropy, the highest mass is around $2\; \Ms$ with a radius of approximately $9.85~\mathrm{km}$, which is in agreement with observations of PSR J0348+0432.
 When the $\lambda_{\rm BL}$ varies from $-2.0$ to $+2.0$, $M$ and $R$ increase.
 Positive anisotropy enables NSs to obtain masses higher than $2\;\Ms$, with a maximum mass of approximately $2.4\;\Ms$ and a radius of around $10.5~\mathrm{km}$ for $\lambda_{\rm BL}=2.0$.
 Over this range of $\lambda_{\rm BL}$, the star's compactness changes significantly, increasing by nearly 21\% from the least to the maximum anisotropy value.
 We used the slow-rotation approach for anisotropic NSs, which is discussed in Sec.~\ref{sec:sub_MI}, in order to find out the moment of inertia.
 We used this approach to determine the MOI for the specified range of anisotropy parameters.
 The results we obtained show that the variation of the MOI with mass correlates well with the observational constraints from DNS, LMXB, and MSP observations across the full range of $\lambda_{\rm BL}$.
 In Sec.\ref{sec:sub_TD}, we present the dimensionless and dimensional tidal deformability, together with the tidal Love number $k_2$, as functions of mass and compactness.
 The tidal deformability $\Lambda$ changes only marginally when the $\lambda_{\rm BL}$ value changes, and it varies considerably less compared to other stellar properties.
 Our results are compatible with the 90\% C.L.\ from GW170817, $1.4\,M_{\odot}$ NS: $\lambda_{1.4} = \left(1.4^{+2.6}_{-0.7}\right)\times 10^{35}\ \mathrm{g\,cm^{2}\,s^{2}}$, for NS masses between $1.27$ and $1.59,M\odot$; yet they do not match with the observations of MSPs, LMXBs, DNSs, and GW170817.